Goncalo-Maria-2001/microtiter-plate-antibiotic-resistance-analysis/README.md

 # Microtiter_plate_Antibiotic_Resistance_Analysis

-Python program used to obtain growth curve plots and growth parameter data in antibiotic resistance broth dilution assays done on a 96-well plate, subjecting various strains to serial dillutions of various different antibiotics.
+Python program used to obtain growth curve plots and growth parameter data in antibiotic resistance broth dilution assays done on a 96-well plate, subjecting various strains to serial dillutions of various antibiotics.
 The program was developed to help gauge the MIC-100% of certain strains of bacterium with the clear goal of finding a good candidate for a differential antibiotic targeting pathogenic strains of a given bacteria without harming the commensal ones.

 ## Overview